morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 For the majority of roll-up projects, it is common practice to include only one batch in each L1 roll-up transaction, even if there is available space to accommodate more batches.

-However, in the morphism approach, we maximize efficiency by including as many batches as possible within a single roll-up transaction on Layer 1.
+However, in the Morphism approach, we maximize efficiency by including as many batches as possible within a single roll-up transaction on Layer 1.

-This strategic approach significantly aids in reducing overall costs, given that the L1 fee constitutes the major portion of the transaction costs associated with Layer 2.
-By optimizing the utilization of available space, morphism ensures cost-effectiveness while maintaining transaction integrity.
+This strategic approach significantly aids in reducing overall costs, as the L1 fee constitutes the major portion of the transaction costs associated with Layer 2.
+By optimizing the utilization of available space, Morphism ensures cost-effectiveness while maintaining transaction integrity.

 ## Submit batch data to Rollup contract